veltzer/demos/javascript/html5/examples/webworkers/README.txt

 - keep timers around.

 A thread can die by:
-- no registering 'onmessage' and timers and ending it's code.
+- not registering 'onmessage' and timers and ending it's code.
 - deregistering from both 'onmessage' and timers and ending it's code.
 - calling close() explicitly.
 - the parent calling worker.terminate() (bad practice although not that